Amanatto: Sweet Boiled Bean Wagashi Confection

-“Natto (納豆)” is one of the most famous Japanese delicacies.
-It is a fermented soybean with a slimy consistency and unpleasant peculiar odor.
+One of the best-known Japanese delicacies, “natto (納豆)” is a fermented soybean with a slimy consistency and unpleasant smell to it.

-Because of that, many people don’t like or can’t eat the Japanese soy product, even if they were born and raised in Japan.
+Because of that, many people don’t like or can’t eat it, even if they were born and raised in Japan.

-You may not like the fermented soybeans either, so for those here I will introduce another Natto.
+You may not like natto either, so for those, here I will introduce another type of natto called “Amanatto (甘納豆)”.

-Have you ever heard of “Amanatto (甘納豆)”?
-If you hear the food name for the first time, you might wonder if it is a delicacy relating to Natto fermented soybeans.
+If you hear the name, Amanatto, for the first time, you might wonder if it is a delicacy relating to natto fermented soybeans.

-Don’t worry, Amanatto is a food completely different from Natto.
-Actually, it is a type of Wagashi, a traditional Japanese bean confection with over 150 years of long history.
+But don’t worry, Amanatto is a food completely different from natto.
+Actually, it is a type of wagashi or traditional Japanese confection, with over 150 years of history.

-Amanatto is made by simmering beans in sugar syrup, and coated with sugar, then dried.
+Specifically, Amanatto is made of beans that have been simmered in sugar syrup, coated with sugar powder, and dried.

-Other than these beans, chestnuts, lotus seeds, and round slices of sweet potato can also be the main ingredient of Amanatto.
+Other than these beans, food materials such as chestnut, lotus seed, and round sweet potato slices can also be the main ingredient of Amanatto.

-This is why the Japanese Wagashi sweet has a variety of colors from glossy black to beautiful green and red.
+Because of that, the Japanese treat comes in a variety of colors ranging from glossy black to beautiful green and red.

 Where to Buy

-Amanatto is a sweet treat that has been widely enjoyed in Japan over a century, so it is available in most supermarkets and convenience stores around the country.
+Amanatto is a sweet that’s been widely enjoyed in Japan for over a century, so today, it can be bought at most supermarkets and convenience stores around the country.

-Basically, we like to eat Amanatto as it is with hot green tea, but the sweet beans can also be used in other foods like raisin.
+Japanese people usually eat Amanatto as it is, typically with green tea, but the bean confection can also be used in other ways like the below.

-Amanatto is pretty sweet and the main ingredient beans are healthy foods, so some people like to eat plain yogurt with the sweet treat, without using sugar.
+Amanatto is not only sweet but also healthful, so some people like to eat plain yogurt with the beans mixed in, without using sugar.

 (Reference Page: Wikipedia 甘納豆 )